ITU-BDSA2024-GROUP31/Chirp/docs/report.md

 The **Follower** entity will include:

-- `Id`: The unique identifier for the relationship.
+- `Id*`: The unique identifier for the relationship.
 - `FollowerId`: A reference to the Author who is following another Author.
 - `FolloweeId`: A reference to the Author being followed.

-Each Author will gain two new collections:
+Each Author will gain one new collection:

-- `Followers`: A list of **Follower** entities representing the Authors who are following them.
 - `Following`: A list of **Follower** entities representing the Authors they are following.

 <div align="center">